UniMath/agda-unimath/src/foundation/definitionally-right-unital-concatenation-identifications.lagda.md

-This definition is for instance used with the [strictly involutive identity types](foundation.strictly-involutive-identity-types.md) to construct a strictly left unital concatenation operation.
+This definition is for instance used with the [strictly involutive identity types](foundation.strictly-involutive-identity-types.md) to construct a judgmentally left unital concatenation operation.

 ## Definition